Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Correctness Analysis for

 \begin{proof} Consider any wave $w$.
-By Lemma \ref{lm:f+1satisfy}, at least $f+1$ first-round vertices in wave $w$ satisfy the commit rule.
-The common coin (implemented by $RANG$) ensures that the adversary cannot predict the coin's outcome before the leader is revealed.
-Consequently, the probability of electing a leader that satisfies the commit rule in wave $w$ is at least $\frac{f+1}{2f+1} \geq \frac{1}{2}$.
-Therefore, in expectation, a vertex leader is committed every two waves.
-Since every wave consists of three rounds, we get that, in expectation, \sysname commits a vertex leader every six rounds in the DAG. \end{proof}
+By Lemma \ref{lm:three_round_commit}, at least \textbf{two} $x\in R_1$ satisfy $supp_2(x) \ge f{+}1$.
+The common coin (Sec.~\ref{app:commoncoin}) ensures that the adversary cannot predict the coin's outcome before the leader is revealed.
+By the DAG$\Rightarrow$Common-Core bridge, this implies $|S^\ast(3)|=2$.
+From the common-core preliminaries, a wave commits iff the coin-elected leader lies in $S^\ast(k)$; hence for $k=3$ the per-wave success probability is $p_3=\frac{|S^\ast(3)|}{|\mathcal L|}=\frac{2}{2f+1}$.
+By Eq.~\eqref{eq:exp-lat}, the committed latency is